Nursery / Early Years Centre

 Parents often ask how they can help at home.
 There are lots of ways; here are a few suggestions

-- Visit the local library together and try to find some books about nocturnal animals, lights or stories about night time.
-Encourage your child to talk about the pictures, answer questions relating to the story and try to predict what is going to happen next.
-Show them how to handle the book correctly and how to turn the pages carefully.
+- Go to the library and try to find some books about bugs.
+Look at the books together and encourage your child to talk about the pictures and to answer questions about the story.
+Show them how to turn the pages over carefully.

 FOR YOUR INFORMATION